engity-com/bifroest/docs/reference/connection/index.md

 ---
-description: How users are connecting to Bifröst and how to control them.
+description: How users connect to Bifröst and how to control them.
 ---

 # Connections

-Connections representing the way users connecting to Bifröst.
-Currently, Bifröst is supporting the [SSH protocol](ssh.md), only.
+Connections represent the way users connect to Bifröst.
+Currently, Bifröst supports exclusively the [SSH protocol](ssh.md).

 ## Variants